Market concentration: Herfindahl–Hirschman Index

-The most commonly used market concentration measure is the Herfindahl–Hirschman Index (HHI or H).
+The Herfindahl–Hirschman index (HHI) (the most commonly used market concentration) is added portion of market attentiveness.
+It is derived by adding the squares of all the Market participants market shares.
+A higher HHI indicates a higher level of market concentration.
+A market concentration level of less than 1000 is typically seen as low, whilst one of more than 1500 is regarded as excessive.

 Where $s_i$ is the market share of firm i, conventionally expressed as a percentage, and N is the number of firms in the relevant market.
-HHI can range from 10000/N to 10000.
-In most markets, an HHI below 1500 indicates a market with low concentration.
-An HHI of 5000 indicates a market where one firm has at least 50% market share, and an HHI of 10000 indicates a fully monopolised market.

 If market shares are expressed as decimals, an HHI of 0 represents a perfectly competitive industry while an HHI index of 1 represents a monopolised industry.
 Regardless whether the decimal or percentage HHI is used, a higher HHI indicates higher concentration within a market.

 Section 1 of the Department of Justice and the Federal Trade Commission's Horizontal Merger Guidelines is entitled "Market Definition, Measurement and Concentration" and states that the Herfindahl index is the measure of concentration that these Guidelines will use.